emqx/blog/en/202103/mqttx-script-function-tutorial.md

 ![mqttxtimed.png](https://assets.emqx.com/images/8cf5eaf54e3ab5596c03500012463cd7.png)

-Once you are ready, you can enter the initial `Payload` and the `Topic` you want to send to, click on Send, and once you have successfully sent a message, you will see that MQTT X will automatically send the simulation data once per second.
+Once you are ready, you can enter the initial `Payload` and the `Topic` you want to send to, click on Send, and once you have successfully sent a message, you will see that MQTTX will automatically send the simulation data once per second.

 ![mqttxhumtempsuccess.png](https://assets.emqx.com/images/695bfda6171514106492d3543d884686.png)